Program

 Henriette Hofmeier, Ruhr-Universität Bochum (RUB)

-Replay-resistant Disk Fingerprinting via Unintentional Electromagnetic Emanations
+Replay-resistant Disk Fingerprinting via Unintentional Electromagnetic Emanations [PDF]

 Wenfan Song, Zhejiang University